zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ### Goals and organization

-This document tries to sketch our RPC protocol.
+This document tries to specify our RPC protocol.
-It is not a substitute for a more formal specification;
+Ultimately we hope it will be sufficient for a (perhaps hypothetical) reimplementation.
-nonetheless, it should give enough detail to help keep our planning in sync as we build our RPC implementation and its consumers.
+Right now, though, its primary role is to support our own implementation work, on both the RPC RPC implementation and its consumers.
 This document does not discuss internal implementation details:
 Although there are some interesting challenges in implementing this protocol inside Arti,